tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 This study examined how different numerical representations of energy reduction goals influence consumers’ ability to create accurate energy conservation plans.
-Across two experiments, the findings consistently demonstrated that presenting reduction goals in absolute units (kWh) significantly enhanced planning accuracy compared to percentage-based or monetary formats.
-Furthermore, participants with higher energy literacy exhibited more precise planning across all conditions, underscoring the critical role of domain-specific knowledge in shaping decision-making outcomes.

-These results align with the broader literature on numerical cognition, which suggests that the format in which information is presented can profoundly affect comprehension and decision-making (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
-However, our study extends beyond simple estimations or judgments, demonstrating that the advantages of absolute units persist even in a more complex, multi-step planning task.
+Across two experiments, participants in the kWh conditions exhibited the smallest errors in allocating energy cuts across appliances, a result that consistently held even as scenario details varied.
+These results extend prior observations on the impact of numerical format on comprehension and decision-making (Gigerenzer & Edwards, 2003; Reimer et al., 2015). but they move beyond simpler estimation tasks to show how these benefits persist in a multi-step planning context.
+Notably, individuals with higher energy literacy performed better overall, a finding in line with previous work emphasizing the importance of domain knowledge for effective resource conservation (Attari et al., 2010; Canfield et al., 2017)

-Moreover, the consistent superiority of kWh over both percentages and USD provides novel insights into the specific challenges of energy-related decision-making.
-While prior research has suggested that consumers may prefer monetary feedback (Karjalainen, 2011; Nemati & Penn, 2020) or that monetary framing can improve long-term appliance choices (Blasch et al., 2019), our findings indicate that when it comes to allocating specific usage reductions across appliances, absolute units are most effective.
+While prior research has suggested that consumers sometimes prefer monetary formats(Karjalainen, 2011; Nemati & Penn, 2020) or that monetary framing can improve appliance choices (Blasch et al., 2019), our findings tentatively indicate that absolute energy units can facilitate the finer-grained calculations needed to plan specific usage cuts.
 This may be because kWh provide a more direct and less ambiguous representation of energy quantities, facilitating the necessary calculations for accurate planning.
+Moreover, although percentage-based targets might seem appealing from a goal-setting perspective, the additional step of converting percentages to tangible appliance reductions likely increases the chances for error (Fisher & Mormann, 2022).
+Research on consumer heuristics in energy judgments (Van Den Broek & Walker, 2019) suggests that individuals gravitate toward concrete cues, and the directness of absolute units may align well with these heuristics.
+Similarly, the concept of “default units” (Herberz et al., 2020) further highlights how presenting energy data in a straightforward, standardized format can guide better consumer decisions.
 Nevertheless, it is unclear whether the observed benefits of absolute units (i.e., kWh) are genuinely attributable to their absolute nature, or if other inherent characteristics of these units might be driving the effects.
-Furthermore, the percentage-based reduction targets, while potentially more salient from a goal-setting perspective, also resulted in poorer planning outcomes compared to kWh.
-Such a finding suggests that reliance on percentages can further complicate calculations by adding unnecessary transformations in the problem-solving process, in line with the “off by 100% bias” found in Fisher & Mormann (2022), where they show that individuals often misunderstand percentage changes greater than 100%.
-The relative ease in using absolute values to arrive at an accurate plan suggests that these representations of the planning task result in the most accurate planning strategies because the number of steps required to perform the required calculations are simpler.

-Moreover, the consistent positive relationship observed between energy literacy and planning accuracy across both experiments underscores the importance of baseline knowledge in effectively navigating energy-related information.
-Individuals with higher levels of energy literacy demonstrated a greater capacity to formulate accurate conservation plans, irrespective of the information format presented.
-This finding aligns with previous research highlighting the role of numeracy and domain-specific knowledge in improving judgments related to energy consumption (Attari et al., 2010).
-It further suggests that interventions aimed at enhancing consumers’ fundamental understanding of energy concepts could yield significant benefits in improving the effectiveness of energy conservation efforts.

-## Limitations

-- Each participant only completed 4 action plans
-- calculator use not controlled.
+A few constraints should be considered.
+First, each participant only completed a limited set of action plans (four total), which may not capture the variability of real-world decision processes.
+Second, although we recorded whether participants used calculators, we could not control how thoroughly they engaged in mathematical computations, nor could we track other external resources they might have consulted.
+Future studies could examine more extensive planning tasks, perhaps over multiple sessions, to see how stable these effects remain over time and repeated feedback cycles (Fischer, 2008).
+In addition, investigating whether certain household types or income levels respond differently to monetary versus absolute energy frames could yield further practical guidance for targeting energy-reduction interventions.
+Finally, incorporating more explicit or automated prompts for appliance-specific tips (Tonke, 2024) could clarify how best to translate high-level goals into tangible actions in diverse contexts.
+By building on these avenues, subsequent work can refine how energy information is formatted and delivered, ultimately enhancing both the precision and feasibility of conservation planning.

 ------------------------------------------------------------------------